Preventive medicine · Dogs and cats

 Bordetella : Kennel cough: dogs in contact with other dogs

-Annual (or before boarding/camping).
+Annual (or before boarding, daycare).
 Intranasal route preferred.

 Lyme : Dogs exposed to ticks in endemic areas